davidebaggio/image-compression/Report.md

 $ python3 -m pip install opencv-python
 $ python3 -m pip install matplotlib
 $ python3 -m pip install numpy

 $ python3 -B ./DCTpy/src/main.py
 ```

-Once the program is running, it will ask to insert the filepath of the image, the block size and the parameter of quantization.
+Once the program is running, it will ask to insert the filepath of the image, the block size and the parameters of quantization.
+It is common use to adopt higher values of percentage of quantization for crominance as the human eyes are more suited for luminance.
 It will show the split between the Y, Cb, Cr channels, the relative DCT, the quantization and the relative IDCT to build up the "compressed" image again.
 Then the program will make the same process on the same image with different values of percentage of quantization.
 At the end a chart of the _MSE_ and _PSNR_ will be display.

 ## Example DCTpy